 3. Reduce stress to prevent burnout and fight fatigue

 The word “stress” is thrown around constantly, but what does this word actually mean?
 Stress refers to emotional strain or tension due to demanding situations.
 Stressful situations lead to production of the hormone cortisol, which raises blood pressure and heart rate.
 Although this can be helpful in the short-term, most of the stress-inducing situations in the modern world are long-term, which cause adverse effects on physical and mental health.
 Too much stress can lead to problems such as burnout, which is characterised by exhaustion and lack of motivation.
 To reduce stress, try cutting back on Internet usage, spend more time on hobbies, catch up with friends and family members, and pick up meditation.
 Take a look at 7 Ways you can effectively manage your stress for more ideas.

 4. Eat a balanced diet to replenish your body with nutrients

 The brain is hugely vulnerable to negative nutritional input, so it’s important to eat a balanced diet to ensure that the brain can clear out waste products for a clearer head.
 Unfortunately, it may feel overwhelming to have to think about all the different nutrients in the food that you eat, and to plan 3 meals a day to make sure you are eating well.
-If you feel this way, then the RYH plan is perfect for you!
-It is complete with recipes and shopping lists for 3 meals a day for 4 weeks, and has been designed based on scientific research to replenish your body with necessary nutrients and restore the balance of your gut bacteria.
-Rebecca, who complained of brain fog and lack of energy, found that she was full of energy within four weeks of the RYH plan So, if you are searching for a solution to your constant tiredness, look no further than RYH!
+If you feel this way, then RYH is perfect for you!
+Providing 4 weeks’ worth of delicious recipes and shopping lists, the recipes have been designed based on scientific research to replenish your body with necessary nutrients and restore the balance of your gut bacteria.
+Rebecca, who complained of brain fog and lack of energy, found that she was full of energy eating RYH’s recipes!
+So, if you are searching for a solution to your constant tiredness, look no further than RYH!